StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 ---
 ### Introduction

+Have you had to look at a crash dump and don't know where to start?

 Understanding how memory is used in a program can help with many issues, debugging memory leaks, understanding program behaviour, security analysis, crash dumps and more.

 Gdb has many commands to help with understanding how memory is laid out and used in a process as well as show you the internal format of an executable.